Skip to main content

 10. Impact: “Does being successful in this goal have a helpful or harmful effect (or no effect at all) on other goals?”

-These questions will help you pick and choose goals that have a greater chance of succeeding.
+These questions will help you pick and choose goals that are more likely to succeed.
 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.

 HARPREET S. DUGGAL, MD, FAPA